01 Aug Paleo Diet

 - the food was also the seed of the plant- later allowing ready farming of the species

 These advantages made it much easier to store and transport food.
 We could more easily store food for winter, and for nomads and travelers to carry supplies.
-Food storage also enabled surpluses to be stored, and this in turn made it possible to free some people from food gathering to become specialists in other activities, such as builders, warriors and rulers.
-This in turn set us on the course to modern day civilization.
-Despite these advantages, our genes were never developed with grains, beans and potatoes and were not in tune with them, and still are not.
-Man soon improved further on these advances- by farming plants and animals.
+Food storage also enabled surpluses to be stored, and this, in turn, made it possible to free some people from food gathering to become specialists in other activities, such as builders, warriors, and rulers.
+This in turn set us on the course to modern-day civilization.
+Despite these advantages, our genes were never developed with grains, beans, and potatoes and were not in tune with them, and still are not.
+Mankind soon improved further on these advances by farming plants and animals.

 - Cooking destroys most but not all of the toxins.
 Insufficient cooking can lead to sickness such as acute gastroenteritis.

-- They are all rich sources of carbohydrate, and once cooked this is often rapidly digestible-giving a high glycemic index (sugar spike).
+- They are all rich sources of carbohydrates, and once cooked this is often rapidly digestible-giving a high glycemic index (sugar spike).